rsjk/RandomTiming/README.md

 19. Set up supervisor with "sudo nano /etc/supervisor/conf.d/random_number_generator.conf"
 20. Find out the number of workers for gunicorn with (2 * number of cores) + 1.
 Execute "nproc --all" to find number of cores.
 21. Copy the contents of RandomNumberFlask/supervisor_config.txt into the file.
 Change [Your Username] and [Number of Workers].
+22. Make the log files.
+Do "sudo mkdir -p /var/log/random_number_generator".
+Then "sudo touch /var/log/random_number_generator/random_number_generator.err.log".
+Then do "sudo touch /var/log/random_number_generator/random_number_generator.out.log".
-22. Restart supervisor with "sudo supervisorctl reload"
+23. Restart supervisor with "sudo supervisorctl reload"
-23. Setup a static IP for your virtual machine by going to the VPC Network page on GCP
+24. Setup a static IP for your virtual machine by going to the VPC Network page on GCP
-24. Under the "External IP addresses" find the IP address being used by the VM instance containing your Tomcat deployment
+25. Under the "External IP addresses" find the IP address being used by the VM instance containing your Tomcat deployment
-25. Switch "Emphemral" to "Static" and reserve an IP with any name you find appropriate
+26. Switch "Emphemral" to "Static" and reserve an IP with any name you find appropriate
-26. To access the random number generator navigate to "http://[The IP Address of the Server]"
+27. To access the random number generator navigate to "http://[The IP Address of the Server]"